Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Non-construction of Gibbs measures in the strong coupling regime

 \noi for every $\dl>0$.
-Moreover, as a corollary to this non-normalizability result of the $\s$-finite version $ \rhoo_\dl$ of the Gibbs measure, we also prove that the sequence $\{\rhoo_N\}_{N \in \N}$ of the truncated Gibbs measures defined in \eqref{truGibbsN} does not converge weakly, even up to a subsequence, in a natural space $\vec \A$ (see~\eqref{vecA} below and Remark \ref{REM:natu} (ii)) for the Gibbs measure $\rhoo$.
+Then, as a corollary to this non-normalizability result \eqref{nons0}, it is possible to prove that the sequence $\{\rhoo_N\}_{N \in \N}$ of the truncated Gibbs measures defined in \eqref{truGibbsN} does not converge weakly, even up to a subsequence, in a natural space $\vec \A$ for the Gibbs measure $\rhoo$.
 See Proposition \ref{PROP:result2}.

-Before we construct a $\s$-finite version $\rhoo_\dl$ of the Gibbs measure, we first discuss the construction of the reference measure $\nuu_\dl$.
+We now discuss the construction of the reference measure $\nuu_\dl$ for the $\s$-finite version of the Gibbs measure.
 Let $p_t$ be the kernel of the heat semigroup $e^{t\Dl}$.
-We set the following space $\A = \A(\T^3)$ via the norm:
+We set the following space $\A = \A(\T^3)$ by the norm

 \noi and